 When fewer people in the office are printing documents, fewer printers are needed.
-Plus, offsite storage fees are reduced with the reduction in physical space needed.
+Plus, offsite storage fees are reduced with the reduction of physical space needed.

 You’ll likely save space as well.
-In a paperless office, there is no longer a need for aisles of file cabinets.
-Instead, floor space can be reclaimed for desks or collaboration areas.
+As a benefit of going paperless in business, there is no longer a need for aisles of file cabinets.
+Instead, floor space can be reclaimed for desks or other work areas.

-It can be difficult to know or track who has possession of a document or file and equally challenging to control that access.
+It can be difficult to track who has possession of a document or file and equally challenging to control that access.

 Document management systems can keep a record of who accessed a file and when.
 Moreover, a digital-based system can set access security at the file and even document level.

 Individuals can be given access, or role-based security can be used so that departments or groups can be granted access permissions en masse.
 For companies considering a cloud-based document storage solution, most providers have strong protections in place, role-based access controls, and can meet most regulatory requirements.

 This can streamline the audit and compliance process significantly.
 With digital documents under access control, and with logs available showing who has accessed files and when, proof of compliance with SOX controls, HIPAA regulations and GDPR mandates become much easier and far less stressful.